 Most core modules are taught by means of one lecture and one seminar per week.
 Option modules are normally taught by means of one seminar per week of 1.5 hours duration in Terms 1 and 2.
 There are no lectures or seminars in Reading Week (6th week of Terms 1 and 2).
 Lecture times are given on the module information pages (click on the module name in the list below to go to its information page).

-For information on how to apply for an English module, please click on the link above entitled 'Options Market Information.'
+For information on how to apply for an English module, please click on the link above entitled 'Options Season Information.'

 EN124 Modes of Writing (English and Creative Writing students only)

 EN107 British Theatre since 1939 (English and Theatre students only)

 EN105 Approaches to Reading in English and French (available to English and French 1st year students only)

 A number of Language Centre modules are available.
 If you choose a Language to take in your first year please make sure you register with the Language Centre AND fill in the purple form to opt out of EN123 Modern World Literatures available in the English Office Reception or in your induction packs.
 You MUST choose the 30 CATS option when registering your Language Centre module.

 Honours Level Modules

 Most modules offered are available as options to all students.
 Please note that some of the module pages will state that they are Pathway Approved Options or Requirements or Distributional Requirements for different Q300 pathways.
 This information is there to assist Q300 students in making their module choices and does not exclude anyone from choosing those modules as one of their options.